 The Medical Dictionary for Regulatory Activities (MedDRA) is a five-level orgnization of all known symptoms:

 Although the full hierarchy is propreitary information, MedAlerts offers a reduced MedDRA that includes only those terms found in VAERS data.

-In Expert Mode, it is possible to look at higher levels of the symptom hierarchy for the purposes of presentations or choosing events.
-For example, if you want to see all VAERS events that have heart-related symptoms, you can set the MedDRA Level (in Section 2) to SOC and then select the "Cardiac disorders" Symptom.
+In Expert Mode, it is possible to look at higher levels of the symptom hierarchy for the purposes of presentations or choosing cases.
+For example, if you want to see all VAERS cases that have heart-related symptoms, you can set the MedDRA Level (in Section 2) to SOC and then select the "Cardiac disorders" symptom.
 Similarly, if you want to show a table of the broadest symptom classes, you could make a table of Symptoms SOC (Highest).

 Another part of the MedDRA, which is available only in Expert Mode, is the ability to work with Standardized MedDRA Queries (SMQs).
 These are groups of Lower-Level Terms that have been deemed (by teams of physicians) to be part of "standard" medical concepts.
 Symptoms in a SMQ are defined as either "narrow" (symptoms that strongly indicate the SMQ) or "broad" (symptoms that may help to identify the SMQ but do not necessarily indicate the condition).
 There are only about 200 SMQs, which is far fewer than the number of symptoms in the MedDRA.

 For example, the Dementia SMQ has 110 narrow symptoms and 485 broad symptoms.
 This means that any of the 110 narrow symptoms (Creutzfeld-Jacob disease, Korsakov's syndrome, Senility, etc.) will strongly suggest that the patient has dementia, whereas the 485 broad symptoms could indicate dementia, but not necessarily.